LA Rams Week 1 Team Grades: High Marks All Around As Rams Wallop Colts In Season Opener

 COACHING – A+

-NEXT UP: The Rams will host the Washington Redskins, Sunday at the Coliseum.
+NEXT UP: The Rams will host the Washington Redskins on Sunday at the Coliseum.
 Kickoff is scheduled for 1:25 p.m.